2025 League of Legends World Championship final: T1

 T1 kept four of its five players heading into the 2025 season, as Choi "Zeus" Woo-je transferred to Hanwha Life Esports.
 Top-laner Choi "Doran" Hyeon-joon was announced as his replacement on 19 November 2024, transferring from the same team Zeus joined.
 In the 2025 LCK Cup, the team finished first in their group and qualified for the play-in stage, where they would win against Nongshim RedForce, 2–0, to qualify for the playoffs.
 However, T1 would suffer a 2–3 loss to Hanwha Life Esports.
 In the first two rounds of the regular season (Rounds 1-2), T1 finished with an 11–7 win-loss slate and received a bye in the third round of the Road to MSI tournament, winning two matches against KT Rolster and Hanwha Life Esports to qualify for the 2025 Mid-Season Invitational in Vancouver.
 T1 started in the bracket stage at MSI 2025 with a nail-biting 3–2 win against CTBC Flying Oyster in the first round, and a 3–0 second round sweep against Bilibili Gaming in a rematch of the 2024 World Championship final.
 However, the team would be relegated to the lower bracket after a 2–3 defeat to Gen.G in the upper bracket final.
 Despite winning with another 3–2 scoreline against the LPL's Anyone's Legend in the lower bracket final, T1 would again lose to Gen.G in similar fashion, losing its first international final since the 2022 World Championship, when they lost to DRX.
 In Rounds 3-5, the squad finished the regular season with a 20–10 record, qualifying for the first round of playoffs, where they would beat Dplus Kia, 3–2.
 However, T1 would again be relegated to the lower bracket after suffering an 0–3 sweep against Hanwha Life Esports.
-Despite winning its first elimination series againt Dplus Kia, T1 would eventually be eliminated by eventual LCK champions Gen.G in a 2–3 defeat, but still managed to qualify for the 2025 World Championship.
+Despite winning its first elimination series against Dplus Kia, T1 would eventually be eliminated by eventual LCK champions Gen.G in a 2–3 defeat, but still managed to qualify for the 2025 World Championship.